alex000kim/nsfw_data_scraper/README.md

 # NSFW Data Scraper

-## Disclaimer: use with caution - the dataset is noisy
+## Note: use with caution - the dataset is noisy

 ## Description